 What's your favourite spot in Slovenia?It's not an exaggeration to say that there's really almost nowhere in Slovenia that's not beautiful.
 Even much maligned places like Jesenice, Trbovlje and the valley of abandoned factories near Maribor are all located in gorgeous spots.
 But my go to answer for this question is almost always Solčava.
 And not just the most famous valley, Logarska dolina, but really the whole area.
 It's even more impressive when you drive there the back way from Ljubljana on these tiny country roads.

-Yuri you are a traveller by heart, which is your favourite country to travel to?I've been to something like 96 or 97 countries (depending on if you count Vatican City, which probably you shouldn't, but I still do), and it's the very rare case that I don't really like a place, to the point that I'm already nostalgic when it's time to leave, or even check out real estate prices and look into actually moving there.
+Yuri you are a traveller by heart, which is your favourite country to travel to?I've been to something like 98 or 99 countries (depending on if you count Vatican City, which probably you shouldn't, but I still do), and it's the very rare case that I don't really like a place, to the point that I'm already nostalgic when it's time to leave, or even check out real estate prices and look into actually moving there.
 For years my default answer for this question was Lebanon (and Syria prior to 2010), since I lived there, and still try to get back to visit friends at least once or twice a year.
 I loved visiting Uzbekistan and Oman, but they were only one-off trips.
 Over the past year I've spent a lot of time in Morocco, and also fell in love with Sudan earlier this year.
 So it's hard to say.
 However, living in Slovenia you're really spoiled for possibilities when it comes to travel, and I always love visiting Belgrade, Budapest, anywhere in Italy, Berlin and London.
 All of which I try to make it to at least once a year.
 And after spending a totally unplanned 16 months living in Kuala Lumpur due to Covid, Malaysia will also have a special place in my heart.

 You like to live on the edge if I can say that.
 Did you have any dangerous experiences while travelling abroad?I try to always do some responsible level of research and planning, especially if I'm visiting somewhere like Afghanistan, Somalia, the worst part of DR Congo, Iraq or more recently Kurdistan or Sudan.
 But even with the proper planning you still might end up getting chased by wild dogs through a minefield in Kabul or getting kidnapped and having to jump out of a moving car in Baghdad.
-The incident that really stands out though, was the time I almost got shot in a town called Jacmel in Haiti, after arguing with a motorcycle taxi driver over a 30 cent discrepancy in the agreed fare, which is why my still unfinished memoirs are tentatively titled 30 Cent Life: A Decade of Moderately Irresponsible Travel in Dodgy Countries.
+The incident that really stands out though, was the time I almost got shot in a town called Jacmel in Haiti, after arguing with a motorcycle taxi driver over a 15 gourde (ie 30 US cent) discrepancy in the agreed fare, which is why my still unfinished memoirs are tentatively titled 30 Cent Life: A Decade of Moderately Irresponsible Travel in Dodgy Countries.

 I also got a hint that you dated a Slavic girl once.
 Could you tell our readers a tip for dating a Slavic girl?The fact that that question is in the past tense should tell your readers all they need to know about any advice I might give.
 But Slavic or otherwise I'd always just say to be yourself and be happy with who you are first, unless you're just a terrible person.
 In that case you should probably worry less about trying to date someone and more about being a better, happier person.